I thought it might be timely, given the fact that Thanksgiving is right around the corner, to stop for a moment and think about doughnuts.

 Tip #2: Be Thankful in Your Circumstances

 I know circumstances can be hard and often tragic.
 It’s in these times that we really need to look for the doughnut.
 Experience has taught me that the small things in my life are really the things that keep me going.
-When I was diagnosed with cancer several years ago, I was able to stop long enough to appreciate the small things, things like family, friendships, a cool breeze and the fragrance of a lily.
+When we are able to stop long enough to appreciate the small things, things like family, friendships, and opportunities our contentment skyrockets!
 Look at the doughnut not the hole.
-When we do this, we are walking in God’s will.
+God wants us to have thankful hearts.

 “Always be joyful.
 Never stop praying.
 Give thanks no matter what happens.
 God wants you to thank him because you believe in Christ Jesus.”
 1 Thessalonians 5:16-18